stashapp/Stash-Docs/getting-started/installation/synology.md

 rm CHECKSUMS_SHA1
 ```

+{: .note }
-_Note : DO NOT run stash yet or it will generate a bunch of files/folders where we don't want them_
+DO NOT run stash yet or it will generate a bunch of files/folders where we don't want them_

 ### Python